LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 int sz; // the number of elements
 };

-Here, the representation of a Vector (the members elem and sz) is accessible only through the interface provided by the public members: Vector(), operator[](), and siz e().
+Here, the representation of a Vector (the members elem and sz) is accessible only through the interface provided by the public members: Vector(), operator[](), and size().

-Declaring a Class
-You declare a class

-class ClassName{
-  type attribute name;

-  type methodName(){};
-};

-class member methods and attributes work much like java

-The keyword class, creates a data type that encapsulates member attributes and functions

 Creating an object of type class Human is similar to creating an instance of another type, say double: double pi= 3.1415; // a variable of type double